1924 Westminster Abbey by-election: Constitutionalist

 The 1921 by-election had shown a willingness among the mass Unionist electorate to vote for an unofficial candidate.
 However, both Unionists standing in that election were standing on a ticket opposed to the Coalition government that Churchill was advocating.
 It would take a personality like that of Churchill to have any chance of winning.

 Campaign

 Unionist MPs chaired each of Churchill's election committees.
 The Beaverbrook and Rothermere newspapers supported his candidature.
 Unionist leader Stanley Baldwin stayed officially neutral.
-When leading Unionist Leo Amery campaigned against Churchill and in favour of Nicholson, Baldwin allowed another leading Unionist Arthur Balfour to release a public letter to the press supporting Churchill.
+When leading Unionist Leo Amery campaigned against Churchill and in favour of Nicholson, Baldwin allowed former Unionist Prime Minister Arthur Balfour to release a public letter to the press supporting Churchill.
 Celebrity sportsmen, jockey Steve Donoghue and boxer Jimmy Wilde publicly supported Churchill.

 The Labour party supporting Daily Herald ran stories on 'Wealthy Westminster Housing Scandal' in an effort to appeal to the working class part of the constituency living in bad housing.